Testwood Lakes

 Parking: Free car park open every day between 8am and 4pm during winter and 8am until 5pm during the summer (Postcode: SO40 3WX - W3W: manliness/contained/headlines)

 Testwood Lakes is a wildlife haven on the edge of Southampton.
-You would never guess how close you are to the M27 while you are enjoying easy paths around the beautiful nature reserve.
+You would never guess how close you are to the M27 while you are enjoying easy paths around the lakes of the peaceful nature reserve.
+Some of the highlights you will discover are bird hides and a replica Bronze Age roundhouse.

 The Route